Maps and stories for past, present and future

 The Peel Institute, committed to building a more connected Clerkenwell through a range of activities, projects and team of community organisers.

 The EC1Echo, supported by the Peel and published by Social Spider, provides news, features, photos and listings in print and online connecting Clerkenwell and City

 The development of Barts Square, south of Smithfield on the site of former hospital buildings, has created a new residential community with cafes and restaurants.

-Opening of the Elizabeth Line will make Farringdon and south Clerkenwell the best connected place in London.
+Opening of the Elizabeth Line makes Farringdon and south Clerkenwell the best connected place in London.

-City of London is negotiating a move to Barking for Smithfield Market
+City of London is negotiating a move to Dagenham Dock for Smithfield Market

 The Museum of London will develop a new Museum in West Smithfield.